Esci 1/72 RF-104G Starfighter

 A close up of wing, showing again the flaps, the single blow-in door on the upper fuselage, and two repairs on the wings.
 According to a former Fokker mechanic, these repairs were needed because the aileron servo in the wing made the wing skin crack.
 The real patches are high-strength steel.
 I measured the repairs on a real Starfighter.
 Also visible are putty jobs on the intake and the rear fuselage connection.

-A close up of underside nose.
-It shows two ECM antennas under the nose (not used by other air forces by the way) and the cover plate for the gun muzzle.
-The RF-104G had no gun, but had an extra tank installed in the gun bay.
-Another small detail (not visible in this picture) is a small NACA inlet in the gun cover (3.5 mm long).
-I've seen it only on Dutch RF-104's so far.
 You may wonder about the large amount of putty on the radome.
 I glued this model either with a bad plastic glue, or the gluing operation took too long.
 Anyway, the radome kept cracking, and I kept sanding the seam.
 After some time I noted that the radome had become seriously unround.
 I added putty and checked progress with a circle template until it was round again.
 With my current glue, super glue, I happily no longer experience this kind of trouble.

 The underside of the fuselage.
 Starting at the front, a scratch built centerline pylon can be seen, measured a a real 104 (the pylon that comes with the SUU-21 is not correct).
 It has notches to accept anti-sway braces later.
 Just behind the landing gear bays, two elliptical two-door blow-in panels can be seen.
 I added these in error though: as far as I know now, these are only sucked open with the engine running at power, and I want to portray one running at idle.
 Therefore I will fill them again.
-Next are two reinforcement plates at the edges of the hydraulic bay door.
-Again as measured on a real one.
-A little more aft, two blow-in doors were made.
-They are in a slightly different position that the engravings on the model, I measured the true position on the real one.
-Note their asymmetry.
-Then comes the fuselage break, and this required putty all around, as can be seen.
-The last item is the rear ECM antenna.
-A small piece of tube was glued on a thin piece of plastic card to simulate the mounting plate.
+Next are two reinforcement plates at the edges of the hydraulic bay door, again as measured on a real one.
+I later found them in the F-104G Structural Repair Manual, pages 4-178D and E.

 A close-up of the cockpit area, showing a number of details.
 The bare cockpit tub with canted side consoles was scratch-built from card, using the 1/32 Hasegawa kit as a guide.
 This was all done in an age when resin detail parts did not exist yet!
 I cut the clear part in three pieces, because I wanted an open cockpit.
 The area under the rear canopy part was detailed with two stringers (which is all there is on the real one too).
 You can also see the puttying around this clear part.
 I treated it as a normal plastic part, puttied and sanded it until it sat properly, then polished the part clear again.
 One mistake I made was that I forgot to paint the clear part's edges in a dark color.
 The blueish putty will be visible after painting.
 Under the windshield the scratch-built coaming can be seen.
 It consists of a plastic gun-sight projector, and tissue paper 'fabric' covers.
 Like on the lower side of the radome, I had to putty the upper side considerably to make it round again.
 Last detail visible is the cover over the gun muzzle (this being a recce RF-104).
 Later I reshaped this part considerably, since its shape was more complex than I had modeled here.